The Journey to Realness: Transforming Pain into Beauty

 When we dare to own our own worthiness, then, and only then, can we reach out to others and use our God-given gifts to make a difference in this broken world we live in.
 The darkness needs your light.
 The doubts and fears of your neighbor or coworker need your courage.
 The hopelessness of the world around you needs to know the reason for your hope (1 Peter 3:15).

 So, there’s your challenge and your call to use the gifts God has given you to take into this messy world!
-Now is not the time to question or doubt that you are called to serve, that you have anything to offer, that you can make a difference.
+Now is not the time to question or doubt that you are called to serve, that you have anything to offer, or that you can make a difference.

 It doesn’t have to be earth-shattering.
 You don’t have to cure cancer or win a Nobel Prize (although you can if you’re so inclined).
 Just give your lonely widowed neighbor five stinking minutes of your precious time!
 Smile at a teenager you don’t know and act like you’re not afraid they’ll mug you.
 Take flowers to that crotchety grocery clerk you’re constantly judging.